 - Open the control center by swiping up from the bottom of any screen

-- Tap the Bluetooth icon next to WiFi icon and turn the feature off
+- Tap the Bluetooth icon next to the WiFi icon and turn the feature off

 - Now, as you have disconnected all the Bluetooth accessories, watch your iPhone battery behavior.

-If it the battery acts normally, that’s good.
-It means, the battery of your iPhone is still ok.
-All you need to do is to manage how to use Bluetooth feature wisely – don’t forget to turn it off when you are not using it.
-Or, try to find the similar accessories that more power-saving.
-Find out more about the tips and trick to extend your iPhone battery life at the end of this article.
+If the battery acts normally, that’s good.
+It means the battery of your iPhone is still ok.
+All you need to do is to manage how to use Bluetooth features wisely – don’t forget to turn it off when you are not using it.
+Or, try to find similar accessories that more power-saving.
+Find out more about the tips and tricks to extend your iPhone battery life at the end of this article.